 - Marrakech to Fes via Merzouga: If you plan to visit the imperial cities of Marrakech and Fes, consider adding a desert tour to your itinerary.
 Spend a few nights in Dades Valley and Merzouga desert camp to enhance your experience.
 The Marrakech to Fes desert tour typically takes 3 to 4 days, depending on your schedule. if you are on a budget, we then recommend taking a shared Marrakech to Fes desert tour which lasts 3 days and keeps the same itinerary as the private tour.

-Researching and Selecting a Tour Operator or Agency
+Selecting a Tour Operator or Agency

 Researching and selecting a reliable and licensed Moroccan tour operator or agency with a physical address is crucial to ensure a smooth and memorable Morocco Sahara desert tour.
 Look for operators with positive reviews, extensive experience, and a focus on responsible tourism practices.
 Consider factors such as their knowledge of the region, quality of services, and customer support.
 A reputable operator will provide professional guides, well-maintained vehicles, and comprehensive itineraries, enhancing your overall experience.